kevinding0218/InterviewDocuments/Q and A/Interview - Javascript.md

   * [Hashing is one way, can't be undone](#hashing-is-one-way--can-t-be-undone)
 - [What happens when type url in browser and enter](#what-happens-when-type-url-in-browser-and-enter)

-## Ddifference between call, apply, and bind
+## Difference between call, apply, and bind
 - At a very high level, **call and apply execute a function immediately.
 Bind returns a new function**.
 - Call and apply are very similar in that they allow you to invoke a function.
 	- **CALL takes arguments one by one**